How to be More Optimistic In a World of a Negativity

 Be the Positive

-Stories of empowerment and optimism are plentiful, and the more you follow the more you will see.
-Set the precedent yourself and post the good things you see happening in your community.
+Stories of empowerment and optimism are plentiful, and the more you follow, the more you will see.

 “Optimism is a happiness magnet.
 If you stay positive, good things and good people will be drawn to you.” – Mary Lou Retton

 What steps have you taken to stay optimistic?

 Narrow down the negative, limit your worrying, take a small step towards change, be the positive in your world, and you’ll start seeing silver linings instead of rain clouds.

 What are you doing to make sure you remain optimistic?

 Do you have any other tips to share with us?